 Asahi Shinbun Tokyo Local News Reporter Harada Akemi

-Fujyoshi, otherwise known as “rotten women”.
-It’s a monicker for women who enjoy depictions of romantic relationships between men.
+Fujoshi, otherwise known as “rotten women”.
+It’s a moniker for women who enjoy depictions of romantic relationships between men.
 What do these women think about gay people in the real world?
-I asked them.

 “I definitely feel guilty”